mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Optional Behaviors
 ------------------

-The following features of a Connection Pool SHOULD be implemented if they make sense in the driver and driver’s language.
+The following features of a Connection Pool SHOULD be implemented if they make sense in the driver and driver's language.

 Background Thread
 ^^^^^^^^^^^^^^^^^